President of the Board

 In 2016 Machado founded the nonprofit organization The Arts Area and currently serves as CEO and President of the Board.
 In this position he also serves on various city and county advisory committees.

 In 2017 Machado established the Maker Innovation Center (MIC) at Chaffey College in partnership with the City of Rancho Cucamonga and currently serves as the MIC Project Director.
 The implementation of the center was funded in part by a grant Machado received through the CCC Maker Initiative, which supports California Community Colleges in creating makerspaces, developing maker curriculum, encouraging hands-on student projects and offering internships that uniquely reflect their campuses and communities.
 The City of Rancho Cucamonga generously provided the facilities to house the makerspace.
 The mission of the Maker Innovation Center is to build a regional hub promoting innovation, creativity, and entrepreneurship in all stages of production from ideation and design, to prototyping and problem solving, through manufacturing, marketing, and distribution that embraces an inclusive STEAM education model.
-The center is projected to open to the public in Spring 2019.
+The center is projected to open to the public in Fall 2019.